Posts Tagged ‘Non-fiction’

-Television in the United States is an entertainment medium.
+Unlike, for example, a news broadcast on the BBC, where someone sits at a desk and reads the day’s news to the audience; television in the United States is an entertainment medium.
 We watch television to be entertained.
 American Television, both broadcast and cable, has turned “News” into entertainment because that’s how they get ratings and advertisers.
-Not only is the news presented as entertainment it’s exploited by individuals, corporate interests, political groups and others; so we end up with entertaining propaganda.
+Not only is the news presented as entertainment it’s exploited by people, corporate interests, political groups and others; so we end up with entertaining propaganda.

 Nightly News on Cable Channels CNN, MSNBC, and FOX report varying versions of the news.
 MSNBC at this prime time hour features Chris Mathews who is a commentator and opinionated.
 CNN and Fox purport to be reporting the News at this hour but tend to sensationalize the facts.